 - Eating raw vegetables which have been fertilized by human waste

-After consuming the food or water that has been contaminated by bacteria salmonella typhi, bacteria will enter digestive system where they will rapidly multiply.
-If left untreated it can enter bloodstream.
-Blood carries bacteria to different organs including kidneys, liver, lungs and gallbladder and can cause serious complications.
+After consuming the food or water that has been contaminated by bacteria salmonella typhi, bacteria will enter the digestive system where they will rapidly multiply.
+This bacteria is carried by the white blood cells to the liver, spleen, and bone marrow and starts creating a problem.
+If the bacteria left untreated it can enter the bloodstream and starts invading gallbladder, biliary system, and even the lymphatic tissue of the bowel.
+Blood carries bacteria to different organs including kidneys, liver, lungs, and gallbladder and can cause serious complications.
 Most serious complication of this disease is intestinal bleeding and Perforation.

 Symptoms of typhoid usually occur within 1-2 weeks after getting infected.
 High Fever and rashes are two major symptoms of typhoid.
 Fever gradually increases over several days reaching up to 104 degrees Fahrenheit.
 If left untreated it usually gets worse over weeks.

-Drink plenty of purified water to prevent dehydration which results by prolonged fever and diarrhoea.
+Drink plenty of purified water to prevent dehydration which results in prolonged fever and diarrhea.
 Hence, the water you drink must be purified to reduce the chances of infection.
 Therefore, water purifier should be installed at your home to ensure consumption of pure water.
-There are so many good purifiers available in the market.
-Kent is one of the leading brand in India which provides 100% pure and safe water.
+There are so many good purifiers available on the market.
+Kent is one of the leading brands in India which provides 100% pure and safe water.

 However, vaccines are not completely effective. hence, the best way to prevent typhoid is to keep proper attention on what you eat and drink.